Zeran v. America Online, Inc.: Lower court ruling

-The questions at issue in the lower court ruling were determined to be:
+The questions at issue in the lower court ruling were determined to be: (1) whether Section 230 preempts a state law negligence claim against an interactive computer service provider ... and (2) whether Section 230 applies to causes of action brought after its effective date, but arising out of events occurring before that date.

-Preemption of the state negligence claim by the CDA
+Preemption of the state negligence claim by Section 230

 In analyzing the preemption of the state laws, the court determined that the Supremacy Clause of the U.S. Constitution demands preemption of state laws where they conflict with federal laws.
-The court analyzed three ways in which the state and federal laws could conflict:
+Zeran contended that AOL was a distributor of information, not a publisher, and because Section 230 was targeted specifically at publishers, Zeran alleged that there was not a conflict between the two statutes.